Flea Control Oxfordshire

 A strong residual liquid or powder based insecticide will be applied to all affected areas.
 It is almost odourless, and does not corrode or stain.
 The whole of the affected area will be either sprayed or dusted, including furniture and curtains.

 What Happens After Flea Treatment?

 Don’t let your pets walk on the treated area until it is dry.
 You and your family can walk on it as long as you are wearing shoes or slippers.
 Do not vacuum the area for at least two weeks and when you do make sure that you dispose of the bag away from your house.
-It is important to vacuum your whole house daily for the first week, preferably twice but once is adequate.

 The fleas will not die immediately, so you may see activity for up to 21 days after treatment, don’t worry about this, it is normal.